Argentina Global Business Entities Guide Slovenia Limited Liability Company

 Can this type of entity be used for a non-profit or charitable organization?

 Generally, no, given its nature as a commercial entity, with the ability to make profit distributions, and being subject to corporate income tax.
-A non-profit or charitable organization should be organized as an association (“društvo”) or institution (“ustanove”).
+A non-profit or charitable organisation should be organised as an association (društvo) or institution (ustanove).

 Main documents required